opensearch-project/documentation-website/_dashboards/discover/index-discover.md

 ## Analyzing data in the document table

-You can view the document table fields to better understand the data and gather insights for more informed decision-making.
+You can view the document table fields to better understand the data and gather insights for more informed decision-making:

 1. Choose the arrow icon (>) to expand a table row.
 2. View the fields and details.